sekka1/managedkube.com/_posts/2019-02-13-trace-ingress.md

 # Tracing through with kubectl
-You can trace through how the ingress
+The following describes how you can trace an ingress flows through the system through each Kubernetes resources.

 List all of the ingresses: